 Historically, we operated two different procurement methods for beef dependent on whether it was used for fresh supply or used as an ingredient.

 We have a strong heritage of sourcing with integrity.
 One of the reasons why we weren’t affected by the horsemeat scandal of 2013 was due to the controls we already place on ingredients.
 Whilst we believe our audit standards are robust and industry-leading, we know we cannot be complacent.
-We spent time consulting with our suppliers and industry experts on how we can improve.
-As a result, in 2015 we introduced our new M&S Select Farm Assurance standard for beef.

 All beef used in M&S for both fresh and ingredient use must be sourced from M&S Select Farms and comply with our beef traceability requirements.
 We have also introduced a single cattle standard that requires beef to come only from steers and heifers up to 36 months of age with all animals having to be sired by bulls on an approved breed list.